lpabon/teleport/rfd/0043-kubeaccess-multiparty.md

 #### Session states

-By default, a `kubectl exec` and `kubectl attach` request will go through if no policies are defined.
+By default, a `tsh kube exec` and `kubectl attach` request will go through as usual if no policies are defined.
 If a policy like the one above is defined the session will be put in a pending state until the required viewers have joined.

 Sessions can have 3 possible states: